SCALE-Sim Across the Silicon Lifecycle:

 Validated against measured on-device runtimes on Google TPU v4 and TPU v6e:

-- Supports Weight-Stationary (WS) and Input-Stationary (IS) dataflow modes
+- Supports Weight-Stationary (WS) and Input-Stationary (IS) dataflows

-- Reliable cycle-level performance estimates for GEMM workloads on TPU-class architectures
+- Cycle-level GEMM performance estimation for TPU-class architectures

-- Timely resource for studying deployment on upcoming Google TPUv7 (Ironwood)
+- Enables deployment studies for upcoming TPUv7 (Ironwood) systems

 Schedule